-Fisheries technician will be brought on staff at the beginning of the field season in June 2022 and work until mid-October 2022.
+Fisheries technician will be brought on staff at the beginning of the field season in June 2023 and work until mid-October 2023.
+The field technician is expected to work approximately 20 weeks.

 V. Personnel; who will do the work?
 Identify Project leader or principal investigator.